 The year is 2003 Tulia, Texas site of one of the largest miscarriages of justice in America.
-This CBS 60-minute broadcast, narrated by the late journalist Ed Bradley points out a “War on Drugs” program funded by the United States Department of Justice, was being used specifically use to target arrest and imprison black citizens on cocaine charges.
-(Watch below CBS 60 miniutes Video broadcast 2003)
+This CBS 60-minute broadcast, narrated by the late journalist Ed Bradley points out a “War on Drugs” program funded by the United States Department of Justice was being used to target arrest and imprison black citizens on cocaine charges.
+(Watch below CBS 60 minutes Video broadcast 2003)

 RACIAL INDIFFERENCE IS CORRUPTION

 The origins of DEA are alarming that it was specifically formed by Richard Nixon to attack, disrupt and arrest leadership with the black community.

 Chronologically, the civil rights and black liberation movements also dovetailed into the Vietnam war era.
 As Nixon sought to tamp down dissent over a deeply unpopular war, two politically powerful non-establishment forces rose: Blacks and hippies.
 Criminalizing possession of drugs like heroin and marijuana was intended to “disrupt” two of the biggest anti-establishment forces that opposed Nixon, one of his top advisors later admitted.